eslamzoghla/Islami-App/README.md

 # Islami-App
-This Flutter app using API
+This Flutter app using API.
+* Toggle butween light and dark theme.
+* Toggle between English and Arabic language.